TheExpertNoob/ProXPN-with-OpenVPN-for-Raspberry-Pi/README.md

-there is a `FREE` option if you only have a free account and are not Premium.
+There is a `FREE` option if you only have a free account and are not Premium.
 `remote 196.52.21.65 443 udp`

 # Install and Configure OpenVPN with ProXPN account.